To Be Loved (Adele song)

-"To Be Loved" is a song by English singer Adele from her fourth studio album 30 (2021).
-Adele wrote it with Tobias Jesso Jr., who produced it with Shawn Everett.
+"To Be Loved" is a song by the English singer Adele from her fourth studio album, 30 (2021).
+She wrote it with Tobias Jesso Jr., who produced it with Shawn Everett.
 The song became available as the album's 11th track on 19 November 2021, when it was released by Columbia Records.
-A torch ballad, "To Be Loved" has piano instrumentation and sets Adele's echoey vocals over minimalistic production.
+A torch ballad, "To Be Loved" has piano instrumentation and sets the singer's echoey vocals over minimalistic production.
 The song is about the sacrifices one must make upon falling in love and addresses Adele's divorce from Simon Konecki, attempting to justify to her son why their marriage did not succeed.

-"To Be Loved" received universal acclaim from music critics, who highlighted Adele's vocal performance as one of her best, and one of the best songs of the year.
+"To Be Loved" received universal acclaim from music critics, who highlighted Adele's vocal performance as her all-time best.
 Several publications included it in their list of the best songs of 2021.
-It reached the top 40 in Australia, Canada, Sweden, and the United States, and entered the charts in some other countries.
-Adele did not perform "To Be Loved" live, but shared a clip of her performing it, accompanied by a piano, on social media.
+It reached the top 40 in Australia, Canada, Sweden, and the United States and entered the charts in some other countries.
+Adele did not perform "To Be Loved" live but shared a clip of her performing it, accompanied by a piano, on social media.